 Patients may require wisdom teeth removal because the jaw is often not large enough to accommodate the third molars.
 As a result, these teeth can become “impacted”(embedded) in gum tissue or bone because they are unable to erupt, or emerge into place behind the second molars.

-Our surgeons recommend wisdom teeth removal reaching adulthood for several reasons:
+Our surgeons perform Thousand Oaks wisdom teeth extractions on adolescents and adults for several reasons: